Polenta biscuit recipe

 Zest of 1 lemon

-Rub polenta, flour and sugar with butter till it resembles bread crumbs.
+Rub polenta flour or cornmeal, flour and sugar with butter till it resembles bread crumbs.

 Chop the almonds coarsely, grate the lemon zest and add it to the crumble.

 Use the egg yolk to bind the pastry together